 The Artists' & Rare Books Collection at NSCAD is an expansive working educational collection that houses hundreds of printed matter materials, most dating from the 1960s to today.
 Many of the works in the collection are highly influential works by pioneering artists in their field.
 The three main types of material in this special collection which we will highlight here are artists' books, exhibition catalogues, and NSCAD Press publications.
-See the above tabs for more information and to view some important selections from our collection!
+Special thanks to Emma Allain for her recommendations and insight on the collection.

 Above: Reflections, Lethbridge by Iain Baxter&.
 Call Number: TR 647 B38 A4 1979a (NSCAD University Archives Collection; In Library Use Only).

 Artists' books are publications produced by artists that are artworks in their own right.
 The artist's book is not simply a vehicle to showcase or discuss art.
 Instead, the book itself is used as an essential part of the art form.
 Artists' books may use image, text, meaning, narrative, or a combination of these elements to create unique experiences for each viewer.
 They are not limited solely to traditional book layouts; some artists' "books" may be collections of letters or sleeves of photographs.
 They may even incorporate unexpected media such as lengths of cloth or bricks.

 Using books as an art form allows artists to reach a wider audience than would be possible through galleries or museums.
 Comparatively cheap to produce and easy to widely distribute, artists' books are highly communicative art forms with incredible political potential that offer an alternative to and critique of traditional systems (Printed Matter, 2019).

 NSCAD's Artists' and Rare Book Collection contains a wide variety of artists' books produced by visiting artists, prominent artists around the globe, and NSCAD students and faculty.
 Some examples of seminal artists' books in our collection can be found below.